Swamiji TV

 Anti-stress Meditation

 "The stress is our own thinking.
-It is not because of the work."
+It is not because of the work, because not so many activities."

 Filming location: Debrecen, Hungary